Updated Jun 18, 2026 § For Kids

 Age recommendation guide showing which GPS smartwatch fits kids ages 4-7 versus 8-12

 Every watch on this list requires a monthly plan.
-The device price is the smaller part of what you will spend over time.
+The device price is the smaller part of what you'll spend over time.
 Here is what two years actually costs:

 Kids GPS Smartwatch: Two-Year Total Cost

-The Xplora X6 Play has the lowest two-year cost despite the highest device price, thanks to its $7.99/mo plan.
-The Gabb Watch 3 is the most expensive over two years at $462 because its $12.99/mo plan adds up.
+The Xplora X6 Play has the lowest two-year cost thanks to its $7.99/mo plan.
+The Garmin Bounce 2 is the most expensive over two years at about $540, this time driven by its $299.99 device price rather than the monthly fee.
 If monthly cost is your primary concern, multiply the fee by 24 before comparing device prices.

 Budget Non-Watch Alternative: Apple AirTag 2

-If you do not need calling or texting and just want to know where your child's backpack is, an Apple AirTag 2 costs $29 with zero monthly fees.
+If you don't need calling or texting and just want to know where your child's backpack is, an Apple AirTag 2 costs $29 with zero monthly fees.
 It tracks via Apple's Find My network.
 No SOS button, no communication, no geofencing.
-It is a location tag, not a smartwatch.
+It's a location tag, not a smartwatch.

-AirTag works well as a supplement to a GPS smartwatch or as a standalone backpack tracker for parents who are not ready to commit to a monthly plan.
+AirTag works well as a supplement to a GPS smartwatch or as a standalone backpack tracker for parents who aren't ready to commit to a monthly plan.
 For a full guide on using AirTags for child safety, see our AirTag for kids article.

 Bottom Line